 - 1. Standards to be applied: - a.
 Payment Standard Limitations.
-The PHA will apply the PS for the Voucher size issued or the unit size actually selected by the family, whichever is less. - b.
+The BGHD will apply the PS for the Voucher size issued or the unit size actually selected by the family, whichever is less. - b.
 Utility Allowance.
-The utility schedule used to calculate the gross rent is determined by the size of the unit the family leases or by the size of the family's voucher (whichever is the lowest of the two). - c.
+The utility schedule used to calculate the gross rent is determined by the size of the unit the family leases or by the size of the family's voucher (whichever is the lower of the two). - c.
 Maximum Occupancy.
-Housing Quality Standards (HQS) standards allow 2 persons per sleeping/living room.
-International Property Maintenance Code (IPMC) occupancy standards are based on square footage.
-Maximum occupancy standards for a unit will be established by inspection and based on the total square footage of living space in the unit.
-In addition to maximum occupancy based on square footage of bedrooms, a maximum of 2 persons may be added to total maximum occupancy of a unit if the living room can be used for sleeping (i.e., the living room meets the criteria established by HQS/IPMC for use as bedroom).

-2. Under the Voucher Program a family may choose a unit with a gross rent which exceeds the Payment Standard, but the tenant will pay excess rent.
+Housing Quality Standards (HQS) standards allow 2 persons per sleeping/living room. (i.e., the living room meets the criteria established by HQS for use as bedroom). - 2.
+Under the Voucher Program a family may choose a unit with a gross rent which exceeds the Payment Standard, but the tenant will pay excess rent.
 Voucher holders will not be allowed to pay in excess of 40% of the family's adjusted gross monthly income toward the gross rent at initial lease.
 All units are subject to Rent Reasonableness Review.
 The 40% cap does not apply to vouchers utilized for homeownership.